Thwarted Thai PM candidate faces court ruling that could see him out as MP

 His party was excluded from the governing coalition after the powerful establishment was spooked by the MFP’s calls to reform the kingdom’s strict royal insult laws, the military and business monopolies.

-The Constitutional Court will consider on Wednesday whether Pita broke rules banning members of parliament from owning shares in media companies.
+The Constitutional Court met Wednesday to consider whether Pita broke rules banning members of parliament from owning shares in media companies.
 He is currently barred from participating in the legislature and entering the parliamentary chamber.

 The media-savvy politician has insisted he will run for office again — but if the court rules against him, he faces disqualification from parliament altogether.